IBM/opensource-ai-workshop/docs/pre-work/README.md

 open-webui serve
 ```

-With this you should have the applications you need, let's start the workshop!
+**Now that you have all of the tools you need, let's start the workshop!**